 What they’re looking for is how to inflict maximum pain on a business and its customers and vendors.
 Are there tax records?
 Personnel records?
 Financial account information?
 Are there embarrassing emails sent to or from your employees?
 They aren’t just looking to delete your files – they’re hoping to find data they can threaten to share publicly.

 This type of attack is growing rapidly.
-It emerged in 2019, and only eight months later 11% of ransomware attacks are already including this so-called ‘double extortion’ attack.
+It emerged in 2019, and only two years later 70% of ransomware attacks are including this so-called ‘double extortion’ attack.

 Strong password policies and user education on phishing attacks can make it less likely that cybercriminals will gain access to your network, but the reality is that nothing can fully prevent it.
 That’s why it’s so important for companies to have software examining data transfers on their networks and making sure that nothing suspicious is happening.
 If one of your users is logged in to your network from a state (or country) they’ve never visited before, and they’re attempting to download unusually large amounts of data, that’s an immediate red flag.
 If nobody is looking for that red flag, unfortunately, nobody’s likely to find it until it’s too late.